 - A. Purpose: This subsection provides an option for an administrative site plan review for a planned unit development within the Mixed Use zoning district to create an incentive for a wider array of permitted uses and flexible design and parking standards, provided certain standards are met to create a variety of housing options, commercial uses, walkable and biking opportunities, and public amenities. - B. Application: Application requirements for a mixed use planned unit development shall be as provided in Section 11-12-3, except that a site plan review application rather than a special use permit application is required. - C. Requirements: A mixed use planned unit development shall include the following minimum standards and features: - A plan to develop and construct walkable and bikeable public connections within the development and leading to other public places and recreational opportunities; - b.
 A mixture of housing options, optional mixed-use buildings containing at least one floor developed for non-residential uses, and appropriately scaled commercial development as identified in the table of uses in Appendix A of this title; - c.
-Public open space accompanied by a specific plan for the construction, use, and maintenance of the area, that may include public art and seating area, bandstand, small water feature or fountain and bench areas, or other such amenities; - d.
-A design to provide for clustered, cohesive development, allowing for a more compact arrangement of buildings and fewer extensions of accesses and infrastructure. - D. Allowances: The mixed use planned unit development may vary from parking and zoning standards as set forth in the design standards section 11-12-5. - E. Process: A mixed use planned unit development meeting the requirements of this subsection shall be reviewed pursuant to the administrative site plan review procedures of section 11-13-5 of this title.
+Public open space accompanied by a specific plan for the construction, use, and maintenance of the area, which may include public art and seating area, bandstand, small water feature or fountain and bench areas, or other such amenities; - d.
+A design to provide for clustered, cohesive development, allowing for a more compact arrangement of buildings and fewer extensions of accesses and infrastructure. - D. Allowances: The mixed use planned unit development may vary from parking and zoning standards as set forth in the design standards section 11-12-5.
+There is no set maximum for the number of structures allowed per parcel or lot for a mixed-use planned unit development.
+Design and density shall be sufficient to accommodate required parking, utilities, setbacks, coverage, and other applicable zoning standards of this title. - E. Process: A mixed use planned unit development meeting the requirements of this subsection shall be reviewed pursuant to the administrative site plan review procedures of section 11-13-5 of this title.
 The remaining sections of 11-12-4 of this title, paragraphs B through G shall apply to mixed use planned unit developments.